kaltura/DeveloperPortalDocs/documentation/VPaaS-API-Getting-Started/introduction-kaltura-client-libraries.md

 This article does not address how to implement specific flows using the Kaltura API.

 >Note: This document applies to Kaltura API version 3 and later.

-## Sample Code Usage

-All sample code is PHP5, unless otherwise stated.

-The sample code is designed to show you how to use the features of Kaltura client libraries.

->Note: The sample code is formatted for this document and includes hard-coded examples.
-Before using sample code copied from this document, replace the examples and adapt the formatting.

-## Document Conventions

-*   File paths and names appear in bold.
-    Example:** /[INSTALLATION_PATH]/app/generator/config.ini**

-*   A string in brackets [] represents a value.
-    Replace the string – including the brackets – with an actual value.
-    Example: Replace *[yourClientLibraryName]* with *Java*.

 ## What are Kaltura's Kaltura Client Libraries?